 "What's your sign?" is among the most notorious (and least effective) pick-up lines.
 "Sign" in this case means "star sign," a way of guessing a person's personality by their date of birth.

 According to astrology, water signs are emotional, air signs are intellectual, earth signs are practical and fire signs are passionate.
 They also fall in to one of three qualities: Cardinal (pioneering), Fixed (constant) and Mutable (adaptable).
-Each sign has a ruling "planet" (the sun, the moon, and Pluto count), although the planet itself may be placed in a totally different sign in the birth chart.
+Each sign has a ruling "planet" (Pluto still counts), or "Luminary" (the Sun or Moon), although the planet/luminary itself may be placed in a totally different sign in the birth chart.
 Which makes things even more confusing.

 Obviously, this is all a bit too complicated to be effective as a motif, so a Zodiac motif will just use the sun sign, with a character claiming "I'm a Gemini," or "my boyfriend's a Scorpio."

 The sun signs are:

 - Aries, the Ram (March 21-April 19): Cardinal Fire.
 Playful, impulsive, tactless, dynamic.
 Ruling planet: Mars.
 Tarot Card: The Emperor.
 Traditionally associated with Pallas (Athena). note